cycorp/example-code/cyc-core-use-cases/README.md

 your server's location, in the format `[HOST_NAME]:[BASE_PORT]`; e.g., `cyc.session.server=localhost:3600`.
 See your IDE's documentation for details.

 You can also run a particular class from the command line.
+First, build the project:

+    mvn clean compile

-For example, assuming that you wanted to run the `CoreAPIUsage` class against a Cyc server at `localhost:3600`, you would issue following
+Then, for example, if you wanted to run the `CoreAPIUsage` class against a Cyc server at `localhost:3600`, you would issue the following command:
-command:

-    mvn exec:java -Dexec.mainClass="com.cyc.coreapiusecases.CoreAPIUsage" -Dcyc.session.server=localhost:3600
+    mvn exec:java -Dexec.mainClass="com.cyc.core.examples.basics.CoreAPIUsage" -Dcyc.session.server=localhost:3600

 ### Logging

 If you wish to modify the logging level of the Cyc APIs, you can change the settings in `src/main/resources/log4j.properties`.

 Knowledge Editing and Ontology Development
 ------------------------------------------